EPCompSci/portfolio-rishi-n/README.md

 # iOS Portfolio
 Hi, my name is Rishi Natraj, and this is a portfolio of apps and projects I've made throughout the years.
 My first exposure to code was in 9th grade, in the class AP Computer Science Principles, in which I made apps using MIT App Inventor.
 In 10th grade, I took AP Computer Science A, in which I learned Java.
 In 11th grade, I took an iOS App development in which I learned Swift.
 In 12th grade, I took the class again to learn more swift and make more apps.
-So far this year, I have made 1 working app as practice, and am currently working on another app with some classmates.
+This year, I have made 2 apps, 1 as practice and one as a project with my friends.
+The one i made with friends is now in the app store.

 ## Apps and Projects
 #### 2021-2022